Abigail6on/Microservices-architecture-with-City-of-Ottawa/README.md

 # Revamping-the-City-of-Ottawa
 Revamping the city of Ottawa app using microservice architecture.

-    This is a project that build with micrioservices architecture to improve the current city of Ottawa application.
+    This is a project that builds with microservices architecture to improve the current City of Ottawa application.
-    Current function contains sign in, location service, news service and report an issue service.
+    The current function contains sign-in, location service, news service, and report an issue service.
-    Each service has a Docker container running in the backend and has a different portal which means we also have seperate databases back up.
+    Each service has a Docker container running in the backend and has a different portal which means we also have separate databases back up.

 * Backend technology: `node.js`, `GraphQL`, `MYSQL`, `Docker`, and `Sequelize`